Cosy Farm Cottage in Mid Wales Countryside | Stabal y Nant

 Cot and highchair available on request.
 Please bring your own linen for the cot.

-Fishing lake on site stocked with brown trout.
+Small fishing pond on site stocked with brown trout.
 Free fishing, please bring your own fishing equipment.

 The following are all provided at the cottage for your stay… Kitchen: washing up liquid, washing powder Bathroom: soap, toilet roll General cleaning products: clothes, dusters, vacuum cleaner, cleaning liquid etc.